bryanwhiting/blog/book-review/this-is-marketing.md

 book-year: 2018
 book-time: 7
 date-start: 2024-06-10 22:37:59
-date-finished: 2024-06-10 22:37:59
+date-finished: 2024-06-19
-finished:
+finished: true
 ---

+2024-06-13

+- be clear about who it's for and who it's not

+Simple marketing promise

+1. My product is for people who believe ...
+2. I will focus on people who want ...
+3. I promise that by engaging with what I make you will get...

+C

 2024-06-11

 - psychographics.
 Not demographics.
 What stories people tell themselves.
-- 1 Inc drill bit. → hole → shelf → status of having done it → appreciation
+- 1 Inc drill bit. → shole → shelf → status of having done it → appreciation
 - Being specific is brave.
 Solving for anyone is easy.
 Solving for one is brave.
 Because either you do or you don't.